 You must also water your birch tree regularly to keep it healthy and prevent dieback.
 Light rains and watering your grass won’t soak down to the level of the tree roots.
 In the summer, water your tree every two weeks by soaking the soil to at least 20 centimetres (8 inches) down, preferably 45-60 centimetres (18-24 inches).
 The amount of water needed depends on the soil type.

-Adequate amounts of water are necessary to keep birch trees healthy and prevent dieback.
-Watering the lawn may not be enough because the grass may use most of the moisture.
-It is important to water the tree separately from the lawn to make sure it receives enough water.
-If there is no rain, the tree should be watered every two weeks during the summer.
-The soil should be soaked to at least 20 cm (8 inches), but 45-60 cm (18-24 inches) is preferable.
-The amount of water required to soak the soil to these depths will depend on the soil type.
-The area to be watered is halfway from the trunk to the drip line and the same distance beyond the drip line.
+Water halfway from the trunk to the drip line and the same distance beyond the drip line.
 The drip line is an imaginary line on the ground directly beneath the outermost tips of the tree’s branches.
-It is more important to water this area rather than next to the trunk.
-It is advisable to reduce the amount of water in late August and September to allow the tree to harden off.
-In early to late October, trees should be watered well in preparation for winter.
+It’s more important to water this area rather than next to the trunk.
+Reducing the amount of water in late August and September is advisable to allow the tree to harden off.
+In early to late October, birch trees should be watered well in preparation for winter.

 How to Treat Birch Dieback

 The good news is that it’s possible to save your birch tree if you catch dieback early by pruning dead or diseased branches in late spring or early fall.
 Depending on the size of the branches, you may need to have them removed professionally.
 Then, make sure you keep a regular watering and fertilizing schedule.
 Birch trees depend on having plenty of water and nutrients.